A light-weight library for declarative DOM actions using data attributes

 </form>

-to the url since the form has method=get
+This add ?framework=* to the url since the form has method=get.

 <form id="more-preferences" method="get" action="/#actions" class="p-2 border border-gray-100 rounded-sm">